skylight-hq/structurizr-docs/README.md

 [docs-c4-model]: https://c4model.com/#Abstractions "The homepage for the C4 model"
 [docs-structurizr]: https://docs.structurizr.com/ "The homepage for Structurizr"

-## Getting started

-To get started, you can copy the `docs/` directory into a new project.
-This directory includes the necessary files to use Structurizr Lite in the most ergonomic way.
-The documentation found here is only a starting point and should be modified as needed for your project's documentation.

-## Writing Structurizr DSL

 Structurizr DSL is based on the C4 model.
 A Structurizr workspace contains a `model {}` and a `views {}` block.
 When writing in the DSL it helps to think of